McNopper/ZeroInfinity/README.md

 For now it is shown, that the algebraic structure of the interval number is a Magma.
 However, including the other mathematical operations, the algebraic structure could be further investigated.

-Furthermore, other intervals for indeterminate forms could be estimated and properly defined.
+Furthermore, other intervals for indeterminate forms could be estimated and defined.

 ### References